tis-starlight/tis-starlight.github.io/_posts/2023-12-05-programming-languages.md

 ## Computer Programming

-[Computer programming](https://en.wikipedia.org/wiki/Computer_programming) is the process of designing and building executable computer software to accomplish a specific task or set of tasks.
+[Computer programming](https://en.wikipedia.org/wiki/Computer_programming){: target="_blank" rel="noopener noreferrer"} is the process of designing and building executable computer software to accomplish a specific task or set of tasks.
 It involves creating a set of instructions that a computer can understand and execute to perform a particular function.
 These instructions are typically written in a programming language, which serves as an intermediary between human-readable code and the machine code that computers can execute.

 ## History of Programming